Ultimatthi/bridge-delta-null/README.md

 **Delta Null** is a multiplayer bridge card game developed in Python using the Python Arcade Library.
 The game is designed as a peer-to-peer experience without a central online lobby or matchmaking system.
 Instead, one player hosts a session locally, while the remaining players connect directly as clients, enabling private games among friends.

-The key feature of the program is the generation of balanced deals through constrained sampling of hands, ensuring that the net score, as estimated by Double Dummy analysis, is biased toward averaging to zero across a session.
+The key feature of the program is the generation of balanced deals through constrained sampling, ensuring that the expected net score, as estimated by Double Dummy analysis, is close to zero over the course of a session.

-Although the game can be played with bots (which are very rudimentary), it is intended primarily as a PvP experience.
+Although the game can be played with bots (using SAYC bidding), it is intended primarily as a PvP experience.
 The game follows standard bridge rules with four players using Chicago scoring system.

 Launcher: